NYC skyline

 Is New York City an expensive place to live?

-Yes, NYC is one of the most expensive rental markets in the country.
+Yes, NYC is one of the most expensive and most competitive rental markets in the country.
 Rents tend to be significantly above the national average, especially in Manhattan and nearby neighborhoods.

 What’s the average rent in New York City?